csJd/md-notes/review/cplusplus/README.md

 * The array returned by `s.c_str()` is not guaranteed to be valid indefinitely.
 Any subsequent use of s that might change the value of s can invalidate this array.
 (P125)
 * We can write a function that takes an unknown number of arguments of a single type by using an `initializer_list` parameter.
 (P220)
 * If a destructor does an operation that might throw, it should wrap that operation in a try block and handle it locally to the destructor.
 (P774)
+* Calling a destructor destroys an object but does not free the memory.
+(P824)
+* `volatile` Type qualifier that signifies to the compiler that a variable might be changed outside the direct control of the program.
+It is a signal to the compiler that it may not perform certain optimizations.
+(P856)